f5devcentral/f5-azure-waf-community/README.md

 ### F5 WAF instance types and pricing tiers ###
 Before you secure web applications with an F5 WAF, you need a license from F5.

 You choose the license and corresponding Azure instance based on the number of cores and throughput you need.
-The instances listed below are minimums; you can choose bigger instances if you want.
+The instances listed below are minimums; you can choose larger instances if you want.

 | Cores | Througput | Minimum Azure Instance |
 | --- | --- | --- |